chengpha/Group-project-one/README.md

 Val: Feb 5, 8:30 AM
 	- Hey guys, are you sure you want to create a GUI?
 It might be too much work.
 My suggestion is to make an interactive console app instead.
 It is up to you though.
-Btw, you can respond to it by modifying this README.md file.
+Btw, you can respond to this thread by modifying this README.md file.
 	Once we are done with the project we will erase the history of our communications.
 Make sure you date your responses and add your name.